Syaroni02/SWDDistributionSoftware/README.md

 ## Highlights

-- A capacitive runway standing-water sensor is evaluated under accelerated temperature and humidity exposure.
+1. A capacitive runway standing-water sensor was assessed under accelerated environmental exposure.
-- A 10% frequency-drop rule with a dwell constraint converts streaming sensor signals into event/censor observations.
+2. Streaming frequency signals were converted into event and censoring data using a 10% drop rule with dwell time.
-- A censoring-aware Weibull model estimates durability from sparse-failure sensor data.
+3. Durability was estimated from sparse-failure observations using a censoring-aware Weibull model.
-- AI-assisted condition assessment is integrated with reliability evidence for FMEA/AP-based maintenance planning.
+4. AI-assisted degradation assessment was integrated with reliability evidence for maintenance-oriented FMEA/AP interpretation.
-- A survival-calibrated field-alignment step reduces misleading direct comparisons between ALT time and field age.
+5. A field-alignment strategy was applied to reduce misleading ALT-to-field time comparisons.

 ---